-Let dough come to room temperature.
+Prep the dough: Let dough come to room temperature.
 Lightly flour a cutting board or flat workstation, gently stretch with your hands and roll out into a 12 inch pizza round.
 Be patient with the dough, it will want to shrink back (this is because of the gluten) but keep going you’ll get it to stay in place soon enough.
 Place dough on a good size piece of parchment paper, this is the easiest way to transfer the dough.

-Carefully remove dough from the oven and layer starting with the sauce, then the tomato slices, artichokes, olives, chickpeas and finally the red onion.
+Layer pizza: Carefully remove pizza dough from the oven and layer starting with the sauce, then the tomato slices, artichokes, olives, chickpeas and finally the red onion.
 Give a good sprinkle of red pepper flakes and mineral salt.

-Once done, add the basil/arugula over top and let cool a few minutes.
+To serve: Add basil or arugula over top.
 Cut into 4, 6 or 8 slices.
 Serve warm with a sprinkle of almond parmesan.

 For a crisper crust, brush edges with olive oil.